 Medical conditions associated with jaw development are often ignored.
 Imbalances in jaw growth can then result in breathing difficulties, snoring, sleep apnea, and TMJ dysfunction (temporomandibular joint dysfunction).

 Left untreated, these medical conditions can lead to jaw arthritis, dental wear and tear, and periodontal disease.
 An imbalance in the jaws can also impact the airway resulting in snoring that adversely impacts your health and can cause sleep apnea.
 Obstructive sleep apnea results in a lack of oxygen while sleeping and can cause memory loss, despondency, depression, hypertension, obesity, diabetes, heart disease, stroke, and early death.
 Fortunately, effective treatments are available.
-Specialists at Jaw Surgery LA and Sinus Center LA and Orthodontic Center LA work together to establish an optimal diagnosis and offer surgical and non-surgical treatment options.
+Specialists at Jaw Surgery LA, Sinus Center LA and Orthodontic Center LA work together to establish an optimal diagnosis and offer surgical and non-surgical treatment options.